sutyrin/eoe/docs/codex-token-usage.md

 - `sessions`: number of Codex sessions for the day
 - `missing`: sessions that had no `token_count` info
-- `input`, `cached`, `output`, `reasoning`, `total`: summed from per‑session max `total_token_usage`
+- `input`, `cached`, `output`, `reasoning`, `total`: summed from per‑session max `total_token_usage` Numbers are printed with a space thousands separator for readability.

 Notes:
 - `cached_input_tokens` can be non‑zero when the model reuses cached context.